Jannik-Hm/OC-Smart-Home/Smart Home Automation/README.md

 #### You are missing your language?
 You can edit the buttons to display the texts in your language. <br>
-You can find a Tutorial on how to do this [here](). <br>
+There is a Tutorial on how to do this [here](). <br>
-You can even send me a pull request with your edited language to make it public to other people. <br>
+If you want, you can send me a pull request with your edited file to make it public to other people. <br>
 PS: I don't want any texts translated by Google. <br>

 ### How to install